-The standards in this Streetscape Plan apply to all public and private projects and improvements within the public right-of-way and easements of adjoining properties along Century Boulevard between Sepulveda Boulevard and La Cienega Boulevard.
+The standards in this Streetscape Plan apply to all public and private projects and improvements within the public right-of-way and the Pedestrian Amenity Area of adjoining properties along Century Boulevard between Sepulveda Boulevard and La Cienega Boulevard.
 The public right-of-way is defined as that area between property lines on each side of the street within the Streetscape Plan area as described above.
-The easements of adjoining properties are defined as the areas within private property required for expanding sidewalks, parkways and other streetscape improvements.
+The Pedestrian Amenity Area of adjoining properties are defined as the areas within private property required for expanding sidewalks, parkways and other streetscape improvements, and function as an extension of the dedicated public right-of-way.